-The values of best fit for the model parameters p, q, and w were obtained applying the robust least squares method from the least squares function in the Python’s SciPy optimize package (Virtanen et al. 2020).
-The confidence interval of the parameters was estimated by bootstrapping the MREn in 10,000 random subsets and fitting Eq.
+The values of best fit for the parameters p, q, and w were obtained applying the robust least squares method from the least squares function in the Python’s SciPy optimize package (Virtanen et al. 2020).
+The confidence interval of the parameters was estimated by bootstrapping 10,000 random subsets and fitting Eq.
 (3) in each case.
 A genome length was associated with a T-number in the hexagonal or trihexagonal lattice if the uncertainty of the predicted T value, that is, T±ΔT, contained such T-number.
 The uncertainty ΔT was calculated based on the mean relative error projected from Eq.
 (3) for the size of the high-resolution database, n = nHR = 37, that is, ΔT = T·MRE(nHR).

 MCP/T library.
-Major capsid protein amino-acid sequences associated with tailed phages were obtained from isolated genomes accessed on the phantome.org website in January 2017 (PhAnToMe 2017).
+Major capsid protein amino acid sequences associated with tailed phages were obtained from isolated genomes accessed on the phantome.org website in January 2017 (PhAnToMe 2017).
 Genomes listed as Caudovirales (the taxonomic order of tailed phages) in the GenBank ORGANISM field were filtered.
 Among the 2,996 Caudovirales genomes identified, protein-coding genes (CDS) containing the term “major capsid” as a product keyword were selected, leading to 669 putative tailed phage major capsid proteins.
 The folded structures for the selected major capsid proteins were obtained investigating structural relatives in HHpred using the PDB database and submitting the top candidates (above 95% probability) to Modeller (Zimmermann et al 2018, Gabler et al 2020, Söding J. 2005, Hildebrand et al 2009, Meier and Söding 2015).
 The folded models were inspected visually.
 Only those major capsid proteins displaying the canonical features of the HK97-fold were selected (Suhanovsky and Teschke, 2015).
-This led to a final library of nlib = 617 tailed phage major capsid protein sequences associated with genome lengths (Data File 2 and Figure 2b).
+Major capsid proteins identified in phage genomes from the high-resolution capsid database were also included.
+The protein sequences associated with open reading frames (ORFs) in these genomes were retrieved from NCBI.
+Structural functions were identified from the protein sequences using the Phage Artificial Neural Networks (PhANNs) web server (Cantú et al. 2020).
+Sequences predicted to be major capsid protein as the most likely function and displaying a score ≥ 2 (98% true positive confidence) were selected.
+The HK97-fold in these proteins was validated combining HHpred and Modeller as described above.
+HK97-fold MCP proteins were obtained for 31 out of 37 phages in the high-resolution database.
+The exceptions were Gifsy-2, SIO-2, Basilisk, ΦRSL1, ΦKZ, and SCTP2.
+This led to a final library of nlib = 635 HK97-fold MCPs associated with tailed phage genome lengths (Data File 2 and Figure 2b).